Open NowMixed

 Attorney-General's Department · Australia

-This scheme provides legal financial assistance to individuals and organisations formally requested to engage with the Royal Commission on Antisemitism and Social Cohesion.
-Funding supports legal representation and disbursements associated with hearings, interviews, written statements, or notices to produce.
+This grant provides legal financial assistance to individuals and organisations formally requested to engage with the Royal Commission on Antisemitism and Social Cohesion.
+Funding supports legal representation and related disbursements for eligible witnesses and entities.

 Deadline